 Task Description Establish database connections ColdFusion applications require data source connections to query and write to databases.
 To create, verify, edit, and delete database connections, use the Data Sources page.
-For more information, see Data Source Management for ColdFusion.
+For more information, see "Data Source Management" on page 69.
 Specify directory mappings Directory mappings redirect relative file paths to physical directories on your server.
-To specify server-wide directory aliases, use the Mappings page.
-For more information, see Mappings page .
+To specify serverwide directory aliases, use the Mappings page.
+For more information, see "Mappings page" on page 18.
 Configure debugging settings Debugging information provides important data about CFML page processing.
-To choose the debugging information to display, and to designate an IP address to receive debugging information, use the Debugging & Logging section.For more information, see Debugging Output Settings page .
+To choose the debugging information to display, and to designate an IP address to receive debugging information, use the Debugging & Logging section.
+For more information, see "Debugging Output Settings page" on page 33.
 Set up e-mail E-mail lets ColdFusion applications send automated e-mail messages.
-To configure an e-mail server and mail options, use the Mail Server page.For more information, see Mail Mail page .
+To configure an e-mail server and mail options, use the Mail Server page.
+For more information, see "Mail page" on page 18.
 Change passwords You might have to change the passwords that you set for the ColdFusion Administrator and Remote Development Service (RDS) during ColdFusion installation.
-To change passwords, use the Security section.For more information, see Administrator page a nd RDS page.
+To change passwords, use the Security section.
+For more information, see "Administrator page" on page 46 and "RDS page" on page 47.
 Define user-specific access to the ColdFusion Administrator To grant user-specific access to the ColdFusion Administrator, you create users and specify a user name, password, applicable sandboxes, and the sections of the ColdFusion Administrator that each user can access.
-For more information, see Security section .
+For more information, see "Security section" on page 46.
 Configure Java settings (Server configuration only) You might have to customize Java settings, such as classpath information, to meet the needs of your applications.
-To change Java settings, use the Java and JVM page.For more information, see Extensions section .
+To change Java settings, use the Java and JVM page.
+For more information, see "Extensions section" on page 41.
 Restrict tag access Some CFML tags might present a potential security risk for your server.
-To disable certain tags, use the Sandbox Security page.For more information, see Administering ColdFusion Security .
+To disable certain tags, use the Sandbox Security page.
+For more information, see "Administering Security" on page 110.